shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 ## Wallet

-Once you have enough bitcoin, you might be looking into ways for securing storing your bitcoin outside of the exchange for long term safekeeping of your investment and gain custody of your coins.
+Once you have enough bitcoins, you might be looking into ways for securely storing your bitcoins outside of the exchange for long term safekeeping of your investment and gaining custody of your coins.

 A bitcoin wallet or any cryptocurrency wallet is an app that stores the private key